Carl Johan Adlercreutz: Finnish War of 1808

-At the opening of the Finnish war Adlercreutz was appointed Ofverste commanding the 2nd brigade under Klercker.
+At the opening of the Finnish War Adlercreutz was appointed Ofverste commanding the 2nd brigade under Klercker.
 He replaced Gustaf Löwenhielm as Wilhelm Mauritz Klingspor's Chief of Staff on 14 April.
+Since Klingspor was more concerned with securing supplies and provisions than with conducting military operations, it was in practice Adlercreutz who directed the Swedish forces throughout the Finnish campaign.

 Adlercreutz distinguished himself in action at Siikajoki, 18 April, and at Revolax, 27th.
+At Siikajoki, Adlercreutz acted on his own initiative against the prevailing opinion of the war council: while the majority wished to hasten the retreat, he considered this dishonourable and chose to give battle without orders — a decision that ended in Swedish victory.
 On 24 June he forced the Russians from Nykarleby.
 As CO of the Northern 'Army' he drove Raevsky from Lapua in a brilliant action on 14 July, then defeated the Russians again at Alavus in August.
 At the end of that month he was appointed to command the 'Finnish' Division under Klingspor.
 Forced to retreat due to the Swedish victories not being exploited, he was severely defeated by Nikolay Kamensky at the Battle of Oravais 14 September, which obliged him to abandon Finland.

+However, Adlercreutz can reasonably be criticised for failing to reinforce Lieutenant Colonel von Fieandt's detachment before the Russian attack at Karstula, despite having had the opportunity to do so.
+The loss at Karstula cancelled out the victory at Alavus and forced Adlercreutz to withdraw northward.

+During the fighting that preceded Oravais, Adlercreutz showed personal courage at Salmi near Kuortane, where after being surrounded by the enemy he cut his way back to his own lines sword in hand.

+At Oravais, Adlercreutz led his troops in a frontal assault on the enemy centre with initial success, but the Russians prevailed through outflanking manoeuvres and the deployment of fresh reserves.
+The Swedish troops, having fought from the outset, were exhausted more quickly than the Russians, and this proved decisive.

 As a consequence of the loss of Finland his estates were confiscated.